alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 ![Small integration tests](./images/small-integration-test-2.png "Small integration tests")

 Here I'm testing the integration, but not with as many different components as in the previous example.
-This helps me to still have **good integration tests** and also to test **many different use cases**.
+This helps me to still have good integration tests and also to test many different use cases.
 So what would I be testing here?
 Here some examples:

 1. *User selects only one filter and apply (chip button will behave differently -> showing a text)*